Ron Wallace (singer): Career

 Wallace moved to Nashville in 1987, where he found work as a demo singer.
 He sang background vocals on Faith Hill's 1993 album Take Me as I Am and Ty Herndon's 1995 debut What Mattered Most.
-In 1994, Wallace signed to Columbia Records.
+In 1994, Wallace signed to Columbia.
 His debut single, "I'm Listening Now", was released in August 1995.
-Deborah Evans Price of Billboard gave the song a favorable review, writing that "Wallace has a strong voice and displays a rather moving interpretive ability."
+Deborah Evans Price of Billboard wrote that "Wallace has a strong voice and displays a rather moving interpretive ability."
 It peaked at number 65 on the Billboard Hot Country Singles & Tracks chart.
-Columbia released Wallace's album, Bound and Determined, on October 17, 1995.
-A second single, "Left Hand of God", was issued the following month.
+Columbia Records released Wallace's album, Bound and Determined, on October 17, 1995.
+A second single, "Left Hand of God" came out a month later.